Practice Profile

 - Successfully represented a Rule 6 Party at a three-day enforcement inquiry.

-- Advising on the prospects of a judicial review involving the meaning of “development,” legitimate expectations and biodiversity net gain.
+- The prospects of a judicial review involving the meaning of “development,” legitimate expectations and biodiversity net gain.

-- Drafting an advice on the powers of appropriation available to local authorities.
+- The powers of appropriation available to local authorities.

-- Drafting an advice on the severability of planning conditions from a permission.
+- The severability of planning conditions from a permission.

-- Drafting an advice on outline planning permissions and reserved matter approvals.
+- Outline planning permissions and reserved matter approvals.

-- Drafting a skeleton argument and assisting in the preparation of hearing concerning a challenge to a local authority’s mineral and waste plan.
+- A prospective challenge to a local authority’s mineral and waste plan.

 Gabriel also has experience of the development consent order process, following completion of pupillage under the supervision of Hugh Flanagan and Isabella Tafur.
 In particular: